 - Slit lamp examination of the eye

-- Eye drops that effect your ability to drive from the assessment may be required.
+- Eye drops that affect your ability to drive from the assessment may be required.
 It is advisable to bring a driver for the 2 hour duration of the appointment.
 In some instances the effects of these drops last for 24 hours.

 After these tests and once suitability has been established an appointment can be scheduled with the surgeon.

 If you are suitable for eye laser (refractive) surgery, and when you decide to progress in your vision freedom journey, the next step is an appointment with your surgeon.